szabgab/slides/python/basic2.md

 {i: def}

 {aside}
-In this example I added 3 lines to the previos file.
+In this example I added 3 lines to the previous file.
 The line `main()` calls the main function.
 We sometimes also say "runs the function" or "invokes the function".
 In this context they mean the same.

 The two print-statements are not necessary to call the function, I only added them so it will be easy to see the order of the operations that you can observe